freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/practice-comparing-different-values.md

 # --instructions--

 The `compareEquality` function in the editor compares two values using the equality operator.
-Modify the function so that it returns `Equal` only when the values are strictly equal.
+Modify the function so that it returns the string `Equal` only when the values are strictly equal.

 # --hints--